uCOMmandIt/uci-docker-image-builder/readme.md

 │   ├── <container user name>  optional
 │   └── init.sh
 ├── packages
-│   ├── packages.sh
+│   ├── packages.sh <optional>
-│   ├── repositories.sh
+│   ├── repositories.sh <optional>
-│   ├── system
+│   ├── system <optional>
 │   │   ├── 01-base.pkgs
 │   │   └── 02-more.pkgs.off
-│   └── system.pkgs
+│   └── system.pkgs <either this file or system folder above>
 └── rootfs
     └── opt
         ├── bin
-        │   └── mycmd
+        │   └── start <or use your own name, e.g. myapp>
         ├── env
         │   ├── run.env
-        │   └── run.env.example
         ├── image.info
-        ├── lib
+        ├── lib <may add more script files here>
+        ├── data <or your own name, a folder than can keep persistant data from the container mounted on the host>
-        └── myapp
+        └── myapp <optional may contain more scripts/code>
 ```

 #### packages

 The subdirectory `packages/` will be mounted during the PACKAGE RUN mentioned above (2).
+The package layer (see package.tpl) first executes a `repositories.sh` script.
+Here you can change, amend, customize the system repositories.
+Like add a local custom repostory or change to alternate repository (like edge with alpine).
-Any package name found in a *system.pkgs file will be installed as well as any *.pkgs files inside the /system subdirectory.
+Then any package name found in a *system.pkgs file will be installed as well as any *.pkgs files inside the /system subdirectory.
 This make is easy to compartmentalize loading packages and to turn them off by simply adding .off the the file name.
-Once those "system" packages have been loaded then first the `repositories.sh` and then `packages.sh` scripts will be run if they exist.
+Once those "system" packages have been the `packages.sh` script will be run if it exists.
 Here you can customize what other non system packages need to be installed.
 For example you may need to install php modules or maybe node modules.
 Restrict yourself to just loading stuff and save any setup and initialization for the INIT RUN layer (3).

 see `Dockerfile.d/packages.tpl`  to see and understand how the steps above are executed.

 #### init

-TODO
+TODO:

 ### rootfs

-TODO
+TODO:

+This folder is copied to root of container.
+This allows you to add to image any file or any folder and also to overwrite any existing file.
+The builder user the /opt folder for for the entrypoint script and in general all the customizing.
+It makes is easier to separte the customization from files and folders added by system packages and the OS itself.
+It makes it easier to develop as you can mount the entire opt directory on your host dev machine and troubleshoot editing scripts etc in a trial container (see Development below)

+## Developing

 ## Publishing

-TODO
+TODO:

 tldr use docker login for first logging into to your remote repositories like hub.docker.com, github, gitea/forgejo